 Frequently Asked Questions (FAQs)

-A. Power Of Attorney (POA) or letter of attorney is a written authorization to represent or act on another’s behalf in private affairs, business, or some other legal matter, sometimes against the wishes of the other.
-The person authorizing the other to act is the principal, grantor, or donor (of the power).A Power Of Attorney is not an instrument of transfer in regard to any right, title or interest in an immovable property.
-A Power Of Attorney, or letter of attorney, is a document that authorizes another person, known as the agent or attorney-in-fact—usually a legally competent relative or close friend over 18 years old—to handle any combination of financial, legal and health care decisions.
-A power of attorney is also referred to as a POA.
+A. A power of attorney (POA) or letter of attorney is a written directive to represent or carry out an action on behalf of another in a private, business-related, or other legal matter, sometimes against that person’s wishes.
+The principal, grantor, or donor is the person giving another person permission to do something (of the power).
+An instrument of transfer for any right, title, or interest in real estate is not a power of attorney.
+A power of attorney, also known as a letter of attorney, is a legal document that gives another person—known as the agent or attorney-in-fact—typically a legally capable relative or close friend who is at least 18 years old—authority to make any number of financial, legal, and health care decisions on their behalf.
+Another name for a power of attorney is a POA.
 Generally, one chooses a POA as a provision if he or she becomes incapacitated.